-I am looking for a flat up to £235,500 and identified one close by in Ramsbottom I like with open areas and transport links in the vicinity, however it only has 61 remaining years left on the lease.
-There is not much else in Ramsbottom in this price bracket, so just wondered if I would be making a mistake acquiring a short lease?
+I have been on the look out for a leasehold apartment up to £195,000 and identified one near me in Ramsbottom I like with open areas and transport links nearby, the downside is that it only has 61 remaining years left on the lease.
+I can't really find anything else in Ramsbottom suitable, so just wondered if I would be making a mistake buying a short lease?

-Should you need a home loan the remaining unexpired lease term may be an issue.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the existing owner has owned the property for a minimum of 2 years you could request that they commence the lease extension formalities and pass it to you.
-An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this.
+Should you require a home loan that many years may be an issue.
+Discount the offer by the anticipated lease extension will cost if it has not already been discounted.
+If the existing owner has owned the premises for at least 2 years you may request that they commence the lease extension formalities and pass it to you.
+You can add 90 years to the existing lease with a zero ground rent applied.
+You should consult your conveyancing lawyer regarding this.

 I need to find a conveyancing solicitor for some conveyancing in Ramsbottom.
 I have stumble upon a site which looks to be the perfect solution If it is possible to get all the legals completed via web that would be ideal.
 Do I need to be concerned?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 I’m about to sell my ground floor apartment in Ramsbottom.
 Conveyancing has not commenced, but I have recently had a quarterly maintenance charge invoice – Do I pay up?